mdxtoc/qtpi/docs/ownership.md

 	In the first example a single qbit has three names: *q*, *fst n* and *snd n*.
 In the second we have three names as well: *q*, *hd qs* and *hd (tl qs)*.
 But in each case only one qbit.

-	(This problem is easily handled: see below.)
+	(This problem can be handled: see below.)

 3. Conditional cloning?